rust-lang/rfcs/text/0000-century-of-the-self-type.md

 ## Handling trait objects

-To support object-safety, we must have a way of obtaining a vtable from the reference type.
-To implement this, we will call `Deref::deref` on the receiver type to obtain an `&Trait` object, and use the vtable pointer from that object.
+To support object-safety, we must have a way of obtaining a vtable from the reference type, and then passing the correct receiver type to the function in the vtable.

+### Step 1: Obtaining the vtable

+First, we call `Deref::deref` on the receiver type to obtain an `&Trait` object.
+This will return an `&dyn Trait`.
+Since an `&dyn Trait` is defined as 2 words, one a pointer to the object data and the other a pointer to the vtable, we can obtain the vtable by dereferencing the second pointer of this object.

 For example, consider this type: